mvictoras/jekyll-rss/README.md

-# Jenkylll with RSS feed example
+# Jenkyll with RSS feed example

 This example demonstrates how to use a python script to fetch from an RSS feed and populate a markdown file.
 If you add the python script to a cron job, it will get automatically updated.